Migrating from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud

 A.

-You will receive notice of migration completion from the Cisco support team.
+You will receive notice that migration is complete from the support team.
 You can then log in to the Cisco Catalyst SD-WAN portal, open Cisco SD-WAN Manager, and review your devices and configurations to ensure everything is present and operating as expected.

 Q.